Skip to main content

 Union, Pasadena: The Verdict

 Picture a Tuesday night in Old Pasadena when most serious dining options have already called it a night.
-Union on Union Street is open, the room is full, and Michelin's Bib Gourmand committee has visited twice in consecutive years (2024 and 2025) to confirm what regulars already know: this is one of the most reliable New American-Italian kitchens in the greater Los Angeles area, and it costs a fraction of what comparable cooking runs closer to the city.
+Union on Union Street is open, the room is full, Michelin's Bib Gourmand committee has visited twice in consecutive years (2024 and 2025) to confirm what regulars already know: this is one of the most reliable New American-Italian kitchens in the greater Los Angeles area, it costs a fraction of what comparable cooking runs closer to the city.
 Book it.
 Then book it again.

 Why Union Earns Repeat Visits